apache/airflow/docs/apache-airflow/concepts/dynamic-task-mapping.rst

 Repeated Mapping
 ================

-The result of one mapped task can also be used as input to the next mapped task
+The result of one mapped task can also be used as input to the next mapped task.

 .. code-block:: python

-    from airflow import DAG
-    from airflow.decorators import task

-    with DAG(dag_id="repeated_mapping", start_date=datetime(2022, 3, 4)):
+    with DAG(dag_id="repeated_mapping", start_date=datetime(2022, 3, 4)) as dag:

         @task
         def add_one(x: int):